Anti-causal domain generalization: Leveraging unlabeled data: Experiments

 \paragraph{Feature representation.} Following the formulation in Section~\ref{sec:nonlinear}, we extract 140-dimensional embeddings from arterial pressure waveforms using a pretrained convolutional neural network developed by \citet{manduchi2024leveraging, palumbo2025hybrid}.
 This model was trained using a neural posterior estimator \citep{lueckmann2017flexible} on synthetic data generated from the OpenBF cardiovascular simulator \citep{Benemerito_2024}, which models hemodynamics based on physiological parameters.
 The learned embeddings capture physiologically relevant features of the arterial pressure waveform without requiring labeled clinical data for training \citep{manduchi2024leveraging, palumbo2025hybrid}.
 This pretrained representation serves as the fixed nonlinear map $\phi$, and we apply all considered methods to the linear head on top of these embeddings.
 Concretely, we have: \begin{itemize} \item $X \in \R^{140}$: APW embeddings (subject-centered) \item $Y \in \R$: Stroke volume variations (subject-centered) \item $e \in \calE$: Individual subjects ($n = 128$ subjects) \end{itemize}

-\paragraph{Baselines.} We consider the same baselines as in Section~\ref{sec:causal_chamber}, with the exception of \texttt{AnchorReg}.
-Since the subject-centered preprocessing removes all mean shifts by construction, the Anchor regression regularization term is zero by design.
+\paragraph{Baselines.} We consider the same baselines as in Section~\ref{sec:causal_chamber}, with the exception of \texttt{AnchorReg}: since the subject-centered preprocessing removes all mean shifts by construction, the Anchor regression regularization term vanishes.
+We replace it with \texttt{DRIG} (Distributional Robustness via Invariant Gradients)~\citep{shen2025causality}, an extension of Anchor regression that also tackles covariance shifts.

 \paragraph{Evaluation setup.} We treat each subject as a distinct environment and adopt a leave-one-subject-out evaluation protocol: one subject is held out for testing while models are trained on the remaining subjects.
 To evaluate the semi-supervised setting, we vary the number of training subjects with labeled observations from 20 to 127, while using unlabeled data from all training subjects for VIR.
 Predictive performance is assessed on the held-out subject using normalized mean squared error (nMSE), defined as the mean squared error divided by the variance of the subject's outcome.
 This normalization ensures that subjects with different outcome variability contribute equally to the evaluation; otherwise, subjects with larger stroke volume variations would dominate the aggregate error.
 To assess robustness, we report the conditional value at risk (CVaR), computed as the average nMSE for subjects above a given quantile threshold of the nMSE distribution, where higher quantiles correspond to worse-performing subjects.
 Additionally, we report Spearman's correlation between predicted and true stroke volume variations to evaluate tracking performance (i.e., how well predictions follow the temporal variations within a subject regardless of magnitude).